Music For Listeners 2007/01/06

 6) Buttercup-"Johnny Appleseed" From the CD 'Hot Love'.

-7) The Good, the Bad, and the Queen-"Back in the Day" From
+7) The Good, the Bad, and the Queen-"Back in the Day" From the UK CD single for "Herculean".

 8) The Fireman-"Fluid" From the CD 'Rushes'.